What is proton therapy?

 SCCA Proton Therapy, A ProCure Center, is in north Seattle on the campus of Northwest Hospital & Medical Center.
 It has four treatment rooms, as well as a library of resources and a playroom for children.

-The center will serve about 1,400 adults and children a year.
+The center serves about 1,400 adults and children a year.
 Along with providing proton therapy, staff at the center can help with issues such as:

 - Finding housing, if your family is coming from outside the area